 Never send money (wires or electronic funds transfers) on the basis of email instructions alone — always verify those instructions by calling the financial institution in question with a telephone number you already have on file or have found on the company’s official website.

-PROTECT YOUR CREDITLast year’s Equifax breach was a wakeup call for a lot of people.
+Last year’s Equifax breach was a wakeup call for a lot of people.
 Consider adding credit alerts or freezes as a layer of protection against fraudsters trying to open or use financial accounts in your name.
 You could also pay for credit monitoring services to notify you about activity on your accounts and help you report fraud you may encounter.

 USE TWO-FACTOR AUTHENTICATION